Complaints and feedback

 We will be able to investigate your complaint more effectively if the complaint is made within one month of the event you want to complain about or finding out that you have a reason to complain.

 Your complaint will be investigated by the service it relates to.
 They will aim to reply within 10 working days.

 If the complaint is about a member of staff, their manager will investigate and respond to you.
 If the complaint is a disciplinary matter, this will be dealt with by our human resources team under our disciplinary policy.

-If you are unhappy with the outcome of your complaint, you can ask our chief executive to investigate.
+If you are unhappy with the outcome of your complaint, you can ask the service director to investigate.
 The service must have had the opportunity to respond to your complaint before advancing to this stage.
-Our chief executive will aim to reply within 17 working days.
+The service director will aim to reply within 17 working days.

 Complaints about the chief executive